githedgehog/docs/docs/install-upgrade/build-wiring.md

 ### VPC

 A VPC allows for isolation at layer 3.
 This is the main building block for users when creating their architecture.
-Hosts inside of a VPC will see each other but nothing else.
+Hosts inside of a VPC belong to the same broadcast domain and can communicate with each other.
 The hosts inside of a VPC will likely need to connect to other VPCs or the outside world.
 To communicate between two VPC a *peering* will need to be created.
 A VPC can be a logical separation of workloads.
 By separating these workloads additional controls are available.
 The logical separation doesn't have to be the traditional database, web, and compute layers it could be development teams who need isolation, it could tenants inside of an office building, or any separation that allows for better control of the network.
 Once your VPCs are decided, the rest of the fabric will come together.
 With the VPCs decided traffic can be prioritized, security can be put into place, and the wiring can begin.
 The fabric allows for the VPC to exist beyond a single switch, which gives flexibility when the physical world meets the digital.

 ### Connection